coderedcorp/coderedcms/docs/getting_started/tutorial06.rst

 Adding Classifiers in the CMS
 -----------------------------

-There are two ways to add Classifiers.
-The first way can be found by going to **Snippets > Classifiers**.
+You can start adding Classifiers by going to **Snippets > Classifiers**.
 Select that you want to add a new Classifier, and you would do this for each Classifier that you want to add.

 For the purposes of this tutorial, we are going to add a Content Types classifier and a Baked Goods classifier.

 .. figure:: img/tutorial_new_classifier.png
     :alt: Screen for adding a new Classifier.